Shadraze/GibbonEduCoreV26-Nepali_Docker/README.md

 # WIP, not suited for production yet!!! only for testing!!!

-# Pre-Installation:
-install docker, make sure you have wget and tar too <br>
-on ubuntu -> 'apt install -y docker-compose-v2 wget tar'

 # To setup and deploy, be in this directory and run:
 ./Deploy.sh